colinpaicemq/TLSWorkshop/documentation/workshopDocumentation.md

 - keyUsage             = critical, keyEncipherment
 - extendedKeyUsage      = critical, serverAuth

 This says the certificate can be used for encrypting keys.
-The server can the certificate, but a client cannot use it
+The server can the certificate, but a client cannot use it.

 ## Use the certificate as a server
 ### server.sh